Childhood is short. Summer is even shorter.

 2. Prioritize play

-Most likely any vacationing or summer camp plans your family had scheduled for this summer were cancelled.
-Although we’re disappointed with all of the changes to our calendar this year, let’s take a deep breath and instead think about how you can bring more fun to your simple summer days.
+Let’s take a deep breath and think about how you can bring more fun to your simple summer days.

 How about planning a themed family dinner night?
 We still talk about the backward dinners we did when our kids were younger, where we all came to dinner wearing backward clothing and started our meal with dessert and ended with salad.